 - Dry mouth, hot flashes,

-And while many of these side effects my be uncomfortable to deal with, they aren’t necessarily life threatening which is why life insurance companies aren’t too concerned with Celexa per say.
+And while many of these side effects may be uncomfortable to deal with, they aren’t necessarily life-threatening, which is why life insurance companies aren’t too concerned with Celexa per se.

 What they are concerned about is…

-The fact that this medication is used to treat those suffering from depression and anxiety which are two medical conditions that can potentially cause folks to suffer from symptoms that can potentially be life threatening.
-This is why most (if not all) traditional life insurance companies are going to want to learn more about “why” you’ve been prescribed Celexa prior to making a decision about your life insurance application.
+The fact that this medication is used to treat those suffering from depression and anxiety, which are two medical conditions that can potentially cause folks to suffer from symptoms that can potentially be life-threatening.
+This is why most (if not all) traditional life insurance companies are going to want to learn more about “why” you’ve been prescribed Celexa before making a decision about your life insurance application.

 What kind of information will the insurance companies ask me or be interested in?

-To learn more about “why” you’ve been prescribed Celexa or its generic form Citalopram, what you’re going to find is that most life insurance companies will ask you a series of medical questions first designed to learn what condition you may have and then try to determine how serious that condition might be.
+To learn more about “why” you’ve been prescribed Celexa (or its generic form Citalopram), what you’re going to find is that most life insurance companies will ask you a series of medical questions designed to learn what condition you may have and then determine how serious that condition might be.